 Editor’s note: Originally from California, Rick Ingle describes himself as a “student of expatriation.”
 Rick has lived overseas since 1984 in the Philippines, Singapore, Spain, Panama, and now Ecuador.
-He moved to Cuenca in 2010.
+He has lived in Cuenca since 2011.
 He’s currently interviewing English-speaking expats in seven countries about their overseas experiences, which he plans to include in a book.

 By Richard Ingle

 Somehow, that fact is lost in the media hype that seems to suggest that living in a foreign country is easy, cheap, and romantic.
 As someone who has spent almost half of his life overseas — and happily so, for the most part — I can tell you that the hype paints an unrealistic and incomplete picture.

 According to a 1999 survey by the London School of Economics, the average time an expat spends overseas is about three years before going home.
 Although some move to another expat location, they will spend less time there than in the first.
 The survey focused on British, Canadian, and Australian expats but, from my 30 years of living abroad, it squares with what I’ve seen personally.
 Also from my experience, I believe the average time frame as an expat seems to be shorter in Southeast Asia — at least among English-speakers — but slightly longer in Mexico and Panama.

 My research and experience also lead me to believe that the three-year expat time-frame is about right for Cuenca and Ecuador.

 In exploring the reasons why expats return to their home countries, I’ve found that many of those leaving have a “cover story” for their departure and often aren’t completely forthright about the underlying reasons.
 They disguise the real reasons so they don’t appear to be “failures” to other expats, as well as to friends and family members, many of whom will say, “I told you so.”